waldronlab/BioAnalyzer/QUICK_START.md

 ## 📁 **What Changed?**

-The project has been organized the project to eliminate confusion and improve maintainability:
+The project is organised to improve maintainability:

 - **`app/`** - All the application code
 - **`deployment/`** - All Docker, Nginx, and deployment files